Microsoft 365 Intranet Limitations: Understanding the Gaps in Enterprise Solutions

 Microsoft 365 lacks a centralized navigation model and cross-platform search.

 Most organizations need a structured intranet menu and reliable enterprise search.
-But with SharePoint, navigation is managed site by site, and search results vary across apps like Teams, OneDrive, and SharePoint.
+But with SharePoint, navigation is managed on a per-site basis, and search results vary across apps like Teams, OneDrive, and SharePoint.
 This inconsistency frustrates users and wastes time.
 Also, the search experience is hard to customize with categories and refiners tailored to your needs.

 → Get best practices in this blog: 12 Great Intranet Navigation Examples »